gaverhae/okku-remote/README.md

 # Setup

 To illustrate the distibuted nature of this example, we'll split it between three separate projects.
-The default configuration you'll find in this repo will work when the three programs run on the same machine, communicating through network connections (each progam will have a different port).
+The default (as in "in-code") configuration you'll find in this repo will work when the three programs run on the same machine, communicating through network connections (each progam will have a different port).
 See the end of this document for instructions on how to make it run on three separate machines.

 We shall actually create a fourth project to serve as a library for the other three, to hold the common code.
-This is not only good practice to reduce duplication, it is actually required in this case: when the second client wants to ask the server to create an actor, they have to sahre the exact same definition of the new to-be-created actor, and that can only be achieved through sharing the same ``class`` files to describe it (which here will be contained in a ``jar`` file).
+This is not only good practice to reduce duplication, it is actually required in this case: when the second client wants to ask the server to create an actor, they have to share the exact same definition of the new to-be-created actor, and that can only be achieved by sharing the same ``class`` files to describe it (which here will be contained in a ``jar`` file).

 # Calculator server